Idempotency

 - Trigger portfolio rebalancing

-- Create a new reference account for a user
+- Creates a new reference account for a user specified by ID.

 - Update tax residencies